firozshk/CyberSecurityWeek/Challenges/Day 2: Azure Security/HOL_1/README.md

    - Workspace Name - Please follow naming guidelines

-- Task 2: Connect Azure Activity to Sentinel
-Please follow the below instructions to connect Azure activity via connector
+- Task 2: Please follow the below instructions to connect Azure activity via connector
   - Please select the subscription and the respective resource group.
   - Select the log analytics workspace created during Task 1

+- Task 3: As Azure activity connector would be connected in the backend, create a custom analytic rule in the meantime.

 ## Naming Guidelines